nikitavoloboev/data/macOS/apps/alfred/alfred.md

 - [GitHub Jump](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations)

 Coupled with many [small workflows](https://github.com/nikitavoloboev/small-workflows) I made.
 I hope to add more workflows of my own to the mix with time.

+### Symlink workflows
+It is a great idea to symlink workflows you are working on so you can work on them in the comfort of your file system and not inside Alfred UUID named directories.

+You can use [this script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) to achieve this.
+In example of [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/folder-search) you can use it as follows.
+Assuming the `source` directory contains Alfred workflow contents (`info.plist` file).
+You can run `workflow-install.py -s source`.

+I can also then use [this script](https://gist.github.com/deanishe/b16f018119ef3fe951af) and build my workflow with `workflow-build.py -v source`.

 ## Notes
 - [Package workflows from CLI with version numbers](https://www.alfredforum.com/topic/10838-how-to-package-workflows-from-the-command-line/?tab=comments#comment-55677)